silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 This chapter uses a lot of precisely designed images to demonstrate certain concepts.
-Mobile devices viewing this chapter will sometimes display these images differently than I intended, which kind of defeats the point!
+Mobile devices viewing this chapter will sometimes display these images differently than I intended, which kind of defeats the point.
 If possible, read this chapter using a (non-mobile) computer.
 {: .note .mobile}